BartlettJE/RM1_Resources/docs/03-AIS-03-stage2.md

 - The stage two group report is modeled on the second half of a [registered report](https://www.cos.io/initiatives/registered-reports).
 When a research team has their stage one submission approved, they go out and collect data, then write up their results and discussion.
 You are working with secondary data, so you will not collect any data, but you are putting your stage one plan in action and justifying any deviations from your plan.

-- Your stage two individual report will include a results and discussion section, plus references (and appendices if relevant).
+- Your stage two individual report will include an abstract, results, and discussion section, plus references (and appendices if relevant).
 You will receive a template outlining the key sections and as part of the course.

 ## Assessment Criteria